ouspg/tls13tutorial/README.md

 * Key exchange with `X25519` and signatures with EdDSA (Elliptic Curve Diffie-Hellman key exchange using Curve25519 and Edwards-Curve Digital Signature Algorithm based on the same curve)

-Credits for Michael Driscoll about his excellent [TLS 1.3 illustration](https://tls13.xargs.org/).
+Credits to Michael Driscoll for his excellent [TLS 1.3 illustration](https://tls13.xargs.org/).

 ## Quickstart for Rust